amafil/ai-playground/README.md

 ### 1. `main.py`

 The main entry point of the application.
 It orchestrates the following:
-- Initializes the OpenAI client and FAISS index.
+- Initializes the OpenAI client and similarity indices (cosine and Euclidean).
-- Retrieves helpdesk messages.
+- Retrieves helpdesk messages using the `mock_helpdesk_messages` function.
 - Classifies messages and extracts keywords.
-- Searches for answers in the FAQ knowledge base.
+- Searches for answers in the FAQ knowledge base using both cosine and Euclidean similarity.
 - Generates responses using OpenAI's chat completion API.

 ### 2. `core/`

 This directory contains core functionalities of the project:
-- **`embeddings.py`**: Handles embedding generation and FAISS index initialization.
+- **`embeddings.py`**: Handles embedding generation and initialization of similarity indices.
-- **`knowledge.py`**: Contains the FAQ knowledge base as a list of question-answer tuples.
+- **`knowledge.py`**: Loads FAQ knowledge from files or databases.
 - **`classification.py`**: Provides message classification and keyword extraction functionalities.
 - **`utils.py`**: Includes utility functions, such as a mock function to retrieve helpdesk messages.